srii-10/Network-Analysis-Lab/README.md

   - An 'Error response' will appear.
 Because the login form is created without validation.
     <img src="images/error-login.png" alt="Scan Result" width="600"/>

-7. Capture network packets
+<b>7.
+Capture network packets</b>
   - Capture network packets with Wireshark already running.
   - Use filters to facilitate customized searches.
 Here I filtered: http.request.method == “POST” <br>
     <img src="images/capture.png" alt="Scan Result" width="600"/> <br>
     Note: The POST method on Wireshark network packets is an HTTP request method used to send data to a server such as a web form (HTML form).

 ### Results and Analysis